-• Year Name of the award/medal National/ Internaional Number of awards for Sports Number of awards for Cultural Student ID number Name of the student 2017 The Colour in Cross- Country National 1 Nill 93623669 7622(Aaadh ar) Ms.Vaish ali S. Dhone 2017 The Colour in Cross- Country National 1 Nill 34002411 2504(Aaadh ar) Ms. Ashwini S. Chaudhari 2018 The Colour in Cross- Country National 1 Nill 34002411 2504(Aaadh ar) Ms. Ashwini S. Chaudhari 2018 The Colour in Cross- Country National 1 Nill Nill Team View File meetings, activities are planned and implemented.
+As per the Maharashtra University Act, students Council has been formed every year.
+Its meetings are regularly conducted and as per the minutes of the meetings, activities are planned and implemented.
 The secretary of the committee is elected by a member of the students' council.
 The name of the elected secretary is forwarded to the director of the student's welfare department of Gondwana University, Gadchiroli.
-Members take oaths in the Investure ceremony.
+Members take oath in the Investure ceremony.
 Self-administration Programme is organized on 5th September (Teacher's Day) where students themselves take part in college administration, teaching process and other activities.
 The annual social gathering, Yuva Mahotsav (Youth Festival) is organized in college under the aegis of the student council.
 Various cultural programs are planned and organized.
-College Picnic is organized with the help of student Council.
+College Picnic is organized with the help of the students Council.
 We have near about thirty committees which are important for the smooth conduct of administration.
-Students are members of many committees that take an active part in administrative and academic activities.
+Students are members of many committees who take an active part in administrative and academic activities.
 Prominent committees/Cells where students are members are: 1.
 IQAC 2.
 Literacy Club 3.
 Discipline Committee 4.
 Anti-ragging Committee 5.
 Women Grievance Redressal Committee 6.
 Grievance Redressal Cell 7.
 Library Advisory Committee 8.
 Games and Sports Committee 9.
 Cultural Committee 10.
 N.S.S.
 Advisory Committee 11.
 Eco-Club 12.
 Population Education Committee 13.
 Career Counselling and Placement Cell 14.
 Moral Value Education Committee 15.
-Student Welfare Committee.
+Student Welfare Committee